web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Data brief & scoring model comparison.md

 **Total data sets: 19**

-# MVP & Full scoring scope of work
+# Full scoring scope of work
 Here we cover scope that's beyond MVP & is necessary to develop the next versions of the scoring framework.

 **Basic info**